-This post originally appeared on Gugu Guru!
+This post and Fringe Bib Tutorial originally appeared on Gugu Guru!
 I also wrote a review of this amazing high chair right here!
 We still love it, you can get it here—> Micuna Ovo High Chair

 We’re still using this high chair about 3 times every single day!
-Mae is a really great eater!
 She’s fully embracing table food with her now EIGHT teeth!
 At 11 months, I think she’s been an early teether.
 I love the way she holds crackers with her little pincer grasp.
 She grabs them with her thumb and forefinger and then spreads the rest of her fingers out like a lady!
 Haha.
 Anyways, here’s this post from about 4 months ago!

 Panda Tights, affiliate link